Top 10 Reasons You Don’t Get the Results on Facebook

 Lack of Effort

 While it’s true there are many ways to automate parts of your Facebook campaign, that doesn’t mean it won’t take time and effort.
 A lot of marketers underestimate the amount of time required for a quality Facebook strategy, which demands regular upkeep and sometimes outside help.

 No Responses to Fans

-This is a big one.
-It may seem obvious as a Facebook user, but for some reason more than half of companies are missing the value of responding on Facebook, according to a 2011 study.
-When fans comment or leave questions on your page, are you responding to them?—this gives them the sense of an actual conversation rather than empty business promotion, and it encourages them to keep coming back and tuning in to your message.
+Responsiveness is a big one.
+It may seem obvious as a Facebook user, but for some reason more than half of the companies are missing the value of responding on Facebook, according to a 2011 study.
+When fans comment or leave questions on your page, are you responding to them?—this gives them the sense of an actual conversation rather than empty business promotion, and it encourages them to keep coming back and tuning into your message.

 It doesn’t matter if you’re a retailer providing kitchen gadgets or a safety company specializing in flame-retardant clothing: the most effective marketing campaigns answer the all-important consumer question of what’s in it for me?
 Make your Facebook page a place that yields real benefits for visitors, and you’re much more likely to keep their attention.

 This goes hand-in-hand with being helpful: offer Facebook fans benefits that are not offered anywhere else.
-Whether discounts, specials, coupons or something else, give your fans some kind of value that keeps them coming back and encourages them to share.
+Whether discounts, specials, coupons or something else, give your fans some value that keeps them coming back and encourages them to share.
 As an added benefit, when you run Facebook-only promotions, it’s easy to track how exactly your page is working.
 Research shows that most people like pages to get deals and free stuff.
 Keep that in mind.

 The voice of your Facebook page should be consistent with the voice on your website and the voice on your Twitter profile and everywhere else—this strengthens your brand and your image to consumers.